VirtualBrainLab/vbl-docs/source/about/overview.md

 Undergraduate Researcher (UW 2023)

-Qiqi developed visualizations for the IBL, you can see these on the IBL [public data website](viz.internationalbrainlab.org).
+Qiqi developed visualizations for the IBL.

 ## Funding